Daniel-Walbolt/tailwind-plugin/README.md

 > ```
 > Defaults to false.
 >
-> Determines whether or not to report what files were found by the glob pattern.
+> Determines whether or not to provide additional details to console print-outs.
+>
-> Currently, there are print outs for the folowing:
+> Currently, there are print-outs for the folowing:
 > - ALWAYS - Count of the rules that were not added because unlayeredBehavior ignored them.
 > - DEBUG - A list of the rules that were not added because unlayeredBehavior ignored them.
 > - ALWAYS - Count of the duplicate selectors found in target directory
 > - DEBUG - A list of duplicate selectors found in the target directory
 > - ALWAYS - A list of file names that matched the glob patterns but did not end with ".css"
 >
-> Plugin output is located in the output terminal, under "Tailwind CSS Intellisense"
+> Plugin output is located in the output terminal of VS Code, under "Tailwind CSS Intellisense."
 > <div style="text-align:center"><img src="./assets/TailwindOutputTerminal.png" /></div>
 >
 > ---